-SYMPTOM SOLUTION The whole image appears to be unstable or misplaced If the image is scaled, press SCALE to return to the default mode.
-Adjust the frequency and tuning settings (instability), or the image position settings (misalignment).
+CVMDTOM SOLUTION SYMPTOM SOLUTION Some colors are Check first that there are no loose cable unstable or connections. flickering You can try to adjust the image quality with the CONTRAST and BRIGHTNESS keys.
+Try to improve the tuning using the TUNE key.
+The whole If the image is scaled, press SCALE to return to image appears the default mode. to be unstable Adjust the frequency and tuning settings or misplaced (instability), or the image position settings (misalignment).
 Check that you are using a source with compatible resolution.
-The LCD projector may be connected to a source with a non-standard computer (or video card).
-Adjust the frequency and position of the image.
-Cooling fan is not working Check that the Power ON/OFF switch is ON.
-If the fan does not work the LCD projector must not be used and should be returned to your dealer for repair.
-The remote control is not working Make sure you point the remote control at the projection screen or directly at the IR receiver The maximum range of the IR transmitters is 15 m/ 49 feet - Are you standing close enough?
+Cooling fan is If the fan does not work the LCD projector must not working not be used and should be returned to your dealer for repair.
+The remote Make sure you point the remote control at the control is not projection screen or directly at the IR receiver working The maximum range of the IR transmitters is 15 m/ 49 feet - Are you standing close enough?
 If the effective range of the transmitters is significantly reduced, the remote control needs new batteries.
-The desktop mouse is not working Remember that the mouse must be connected before the computer source is switched on.
-Are the mouse cable and mouse adapter connections secure?
-Check the mouse driver settings on the computer source.
-You must boot the computer after the cable has been connected for it to recognise the mouse.
+The desktop Remember that the mouse must be connected mouse is not before the computer source is switched on. working Are the mouse cable and mouse adapter connections secure?
+Check the mouse driver settings on the computer source You must boot the computer after the cable has been connected for it to recognise the mouse.
 If you are unsure whether this was the case, reboot your computer.